pedrodude/would-have-been-cool-in-the-80s/README.md

 ### Individual page configuration

 Page configuration is largely unchanged from the default but there are some additional bits in the archetype (the template that defines default page settings) which enable additional features.
-It's explained in the comments in the toml file below.
+It's explained in the comments in the template for your page frontmatter below.

 ---
 ```toml